HJaczynski/NLP-project/README.md

 Documentation should cover in detail the algorithm for information extraction.
 Analysis of quality and properties of text processing.
 The project must contain a readme file with instructions on how to run it.

+In order to run our project one need to create own environment: python -m venv venv Then activate it: ./venv/Scripts/activate.ps1 After that all there is to be done is to install all libraries: pip install -r requirements.txt

+After running it and installing all libraries one needs to run the gui.py program or check the notebooks and run them.